rustyeddy/rustyeddy.com/content/_index.md

 problems with talented people.

 ### What are you into?
-I have particular interest in Autonomous Navigation algorithms, Computer Vision, Real Time communications and machine learning.
+I have a particular interest in autonomous navigation algorithms, computer vision, real time communications and machine learning.

 ### What have you worked on in the past?
-Three decades and counting developing, debugging and supporting software and complex computer networks.
-Design and implement and support industrial strength, production quality systems.
+Three decades and counting developing, I have been debugging and supporting software and complex computer networks.
+As well as design, implement and support industrial strength, production quality software systems.

 #### Can you give a couple examples?

-I have written three computer networking protocols from scratch with only an RFC (or Internet-draft).
+I have also written three computer networking protocols from scratch with only an RFC (or Internet-draft).
 Added _multicast routing_ to early versions of Linux, FreeBSD kernels and others.
-Built robots that drive themselve and also connect to the cloud.

 And tons of other stuff.

 You can see more on my [portfolio](/portfolio)

 ### What did you learn or acquire during that time?